In a team, different individuals have different roles to play.

 - Obstacles: What stops the team from achieving the goal?
 What are the obstacles?

-- Way Forward: Those identified obstacles are to be removed by coach by providing all the support and steps needed to achieve the goal.
+- Way Forward: Those identified obstacles are to be removed by the coach by providing all the support and steps needed to achieve the goal.

-The role of members is to participate in team meetings, do whatever is assigned to them, and actively participate when it comes to brainstorming, idea generations or any other support they need to provide.
+The role of members is to participate in team meetings, do whatever is assigned to them, and actively participate when it comes to brainstorming, idea generation or any other support they need to provide.
 Members actively engaged in the team.